alexdlaird/pyngrok/docs/integrations.rst

         @classmethod
         def setUpClass(cls):
-            # Ensure a tunnel is opened when the dev server is started
+            # Ensure a tunnel is opened and webhooks initialized when the dev server is started
             os.environ["USE_NGROK"] = True

             app = cls.start_dev_server()

             cls.base_url = app.config["BASE_URL"]

             # ...
-Update inbound traffic via APIs to use the public-facing ngrok URL
+Implement other initializes so you can assert against the inbound traffic through your tunnel

         @classmethod
         def tearDownClass(cls):
             cls.stop_dev_server()

-            ngrok.disconnect(cls.public_url)
+            ngrok.kill()

 Now, any test that needs to assert against responses through a ``pyngrok`` tunnel can simply extend ``PyngrokTestCase`` to inherit these fixtures.
 If you want the ``pyngrok`` tunnel to remain open across numerous tests, it may be more